 Please do not bring your own firewood, as you may be inadvertently helping to spread the invasive Emerald Ash Borer.

 Cubes and blocks are available for purchase, just down from the Cook Shack.

 Please conserve water.
 All the water at Blue Skies comes from a single well and we don’t want it to run dry.
 We have good drinking water, but it’s not a limitless supply.
 Please be frugal with your water usage and bring your own from home in a refillable container.

-Keep your showers short… the water is cold so that shouldn’t be a problem.
+Keep your visits to the cooling stations short … the water is really, really cold so that shouldn’t be a problem.